What is Chartered Accountant (CA)?

 Types of Chartered Accountant (CA)

 The term “Chartered Accountant” (CA) is used to refer to accounting professionals who have completed the required qualifications and are members of a recognized professional accounting body.
-While there are no specific types of CAs, there are different areas of specialization and career paths that CAs can pursue based on their interests and expertise.
+While there are no specific types of CAs, there are different areas of how to become a chartered accountant after 12th specialization and career paths that CAs can pursue based on their interests and expertise.
 Here are some common specializations within the field of Chartered Accountancy:

 - Audit and Assurance: CAs specializing in audit and assurance are responsible for conducting financial audits, examining financial statements, assessing internal controls, and providing assurance on the accuracy and reliability of financial information.